gara-z/gara-recipes/White chocolate pannacotta.md

 ### Instructions
 Chop the white chocolate into small pieces, about the size of peas, and place it in a heatproof bowl.
-Combine the rest of the ingredients in a saucepan with thick bottom.
+Combine the rest of the ingredients in a saucepan (preferebaly stanless steel).
 Once the mixture comes to a boil, start the timer and let the mixture simmer/boil for 3-4 minutes before removing the saucepan from the heat.
+Stir a few times while the mixture is simmering/boiling.
 Pour the mixture over the chopped white chocolate, and slowly stir with a heat-resistant spatula until the chocolate is completely melted.
 Pour the panna cotta batter into the glass/dish you want to serve in.
-Let it steam of for 20 mins or so, cover with plastic wrap, and then put it into the fridge to set for at least 1 hour, preferably over the night.
+Let it cool off for 20 mins or so, cover with plastic wrap, and then put it into the fridge to set for at least 1 hour, preferably over the night.